 Uncle Charley also had a store close to the village, down on Slider (Dennis) Fork, the old structure is barely standing.

 If you are unfamiliar with Hur and Calhoun County WV, we hope you'll learn a few good things and enjoy a visit with us, at least on the Internet.

 Since the late 1990s we've published the Hur Herald daily (sorta take off Saturday) under circumstances that people in the urban world would go stark-raving-mad.
 Access to real high-speed broadband is a dream.

 During many of those years while producing the Herald, we'd go mow the lawn or cook supper while uploading a photo.

-We tried to slow down publishing for a year and a half, with intentions of quitting.
-But apparently we can'y sit still, have a reporter gene, or maybe just suffer from boredom in our old age.
+We tried to quit publishing for a year and a half, with intentions of quitting.
+But apparently we can't sit still, have a reporter gene, or maybe just suffer from boredom in our old age.

 We'll likely still be hanging out for a while, enjoying the silence, and ridge-running the backroads, and doing the Herald.

 The Reynolds house, now owned by Kevin and Ronda